 Fine sliced maitake can also be tastier in pizza, and potpie preparations.

-Dried maitake powder can be added to enhance flavor of soups and gravies, minced meat dishes.
+Dried maitake powder can be added to enhance the flavor of soups and gravies, minced meat dishes.

 Further reading and Resources: